janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Send an email to the student notifying them that their order is ready for pickup
+## 14. Send an Email to the Student Notifying Them That Their Order Is Ready for Pickup

 ### Email Notification
 This is used to send an email to the student with the order details and instructions on how to claim their bound thesis.